Returning to the tedious hobby of Electone arrangements after 27 years.

 - The hardest part of this arrangement is the frantic walking bass.
 As much as possible, I avoided unnecessary syncopations.

 - If you’re using the Stagea ELS-01 or ELS-01C, you’d need to replace some of the sounds.
 Such as the Super Articulation Trumpets.

 - I have no way of testing but I highly doubt the registration would work on the ELs.

 - This is fully sequenced.
 Note that I often programme registration changes to kick in a few nanoseconds earlier than indicated.
 For example, instead of the change happening as notated on the first beat of Bar 4, I would programme it to kick in at Bar 3, Beat 4, Clock 78.
-This is to, ahem, cater to my tendency to play notes slightly earlier.
-In some cases, it is also to allow for the change to fully effect.
+This is to, ahem, cater to my tendency to play some notes slightly earlier.
+In some cases, it also allows for the change to fully effect.
 I can’t explain the latter beyond saying, if you play the note at the same time as the change, sometimes, the voice comes out weird.

 - Most parts of this arrangement have a Custom A.B.C ongoing with the percussions.
 I decided that this gives that funky walking bass more punch.

 - I am … agonisingly far from being a truly competent Electone player.
 So I’m still trapped in that student situation of arranging things I can’t completely play.
 The performance above is … a guide.
 A ROUGH guide!

 - I did this Electone arrangement in Finale PrintMusic 2010.
 If you want the raw file i.e. the editable file, please email me!